ropensci/tidync/README.md

 ## Limitations

 Please get in touch if you have specific workflows that `tidync` is not providing.
-There’s a lot of room for improvement\!
+There’s a lot of room for improvement!

-  - we can’t do “grouped filters”" (i.e. polygon-overlay extraction), but it’s in the works
+-   we can’t do “grouped filters”” (i.e. polygon-overlay extraction), but it’s in the works
 -   compound types are not supported, though see the “rhdf5” branch on Github
 -   NetCDF groups are not exposed (groups are like a “files within a file”, analogous to a file system directory)

 I’m interested in lighter and rawer access to the NetCDF library, I’ve